 Commissioned to design a house for a young family—a couple who like to surf every morning before getting down to work—architect Takaya Tsuchida and his team at No. 555 made use of tarps, wood-cement insulation blocks, and other unexpected materials.

-Set on an odd lot in a wind-whipped area a few miles from the beach in Chiba prefecture, Japan, the structure is surrounded by neighbors and pedestrian traffic.
+Set on an odd lot in a wind-whipped area a few miles from the beach in Chiba prefecture, part of greater Tokyo on Japan’s eastern Pacific coast, the structure is surrounded by neighbors and pedestrian traffic.
 To keep it private and isolated from the elements, No. 555 came up with Sabi, a hang-loose setup that revolves around an interior courtyard.
 The ruddy, weathered steel cladding on the exterior gives the project its name: Sabi means “rust” and also alludes to wabi-sabi, a celebration of natural beauty, imperfection, and, in this case, the surf life.

 Photography by Koichi Torimura, courtesy of No. 555.

 Above: Custom PVC tarps with window-like openings partially shelter the courtyard from the elements.
-The couple has two young kids, and the space is used, among other things, as a play and laundry area.
-(Stay tuned: we’ll be further exploring the indoor-outdoor elements of the house later on Gardenista.)
+The couple have two young kids, and the space is used, among other things, as a play and laundry area.

 Above: All-stainless components, including storage cabinets, lend the kitchen a cohesive look.
 They were sourced from Maruzen, a Japanese professional-use kitchen supply company.
 The industrial vibe is warmed by a floor of wide-board oak.